ELIASyASSER/eymRealEstate/readme.md

 there is a file inside `api` called `seeds.js` you should open 4'th terminal `cd api` run `npm run seed` or `node seeds.js` this will generate dummy data for you that you can see your website

+to enable sending email in contact section read the .env.example how to setup nodemailer correctly

 finally run `npm run dev` in each directory `api` and `client` and `socket`

 Enjoy .... `http://localhost:5173`